Differentiation Strategy: 5 Shocking Ways To Kill The Competition

-If Your Business Isn’t Remarkable, It’s Invisible
+If Your Business Isn’t Differentiated, It’s Invisible

-If you poke around long enough, you can uncover this definition from Wikipedia: “In economics and marketing, product differentiation (or simply differentiation) is the process of distinguishing a product or service from others, to make it more attractive to a target market.”
+If you poke around long enough, you can uncover this definitionIn economics and marketing, product differentiation (or simply differentiation) is the process of distinguishing a product or service from others, to make it more attractive to a target market.

 However, this is only marginally helpful.

 The basic idea behind being remarkable and differentiating your business is directly related to growth, lead generation and new customer acquisition.
 The more remarkable, the better your results.
-If you agree, let’s take a deeper dive.

 Being remarkable is not about reality.
 You might, in reality, have the best people by far.
 But being remarkable is all about perception and what people are saying to your prospects, not actually delivering after they become customers.

 If you want to be sure that what you’re saying is actually remarkable, simply ask yourself if anyone else in your space is saying anything even close to what you’re saying.
-If the answer is yes, it’s not remarkable.
+If the answer is yes, its not remarkable.
 If the answer is no, you’re on the right track.

 Here is an example: If your prospects are challenged to get a response from companies like yours when they have an issue and your average response time is 24 hours, that’s not remarkable.